suinleelab/AIControl.jl/README.md

 ```

 ### 1b.
 Installing Julia 1.0 for a mac OS machine
 Please first download the `.dmg` file for mac OS from the [julia website](https://julialang.org/downloads/), double-click to open it, and drag the icon to the Applications folder.
-Then, the following terminal command will put julia in your `PATH` and make it executable from command line. **[CAUTION:] We highly recommend avoiding the conda version of julia** as it currently known to have a problem locating libLLVM.so in many environments.
+Then, the following terminal command will put julia in your `PATH` and make it executable from the command line. **[CAUTION:] We highly recommend avoiding the conda version of julia** as it currently known to have a problem locating libLLVM.so in many environments.

 ```
 echo 'export PATH="/Applications/Julia-1.0.app/Contents/Resources/julia/bin/:${PATH}"' >> ~/.bash_profile
 source ~/.bash_profile
 ```
-See [this](https://en.wikibooks.org/wiki/Introducing_Julia/Getting_started#On_macOS_X) for more trouble shooting.
+See [this](https://en.wikibooks.org/wiki/Introducing_Julia/Getting_started#On_macOS_X) for more troubleshooting.

 ### 2. Installing Julia Packages
 The terminal command below will install required julia packages and AIControl.